PhotoboothProject/photobooth/README.md

 ### Local dev with Docker Compose (bind mount + hot reload)

 Use the development compose override to run Photobooth directly from your local source tree while containers handle PHP/Apache and asset watching.
+Alternatively call `scripts/dev-docker.sh` from the repo root to start the stack with one command.

 1. Start development stack:
     - `docker compose -f docker-compose.yml -f docker-compose.dev.yml up --build`